First Time User? Sign Up Now

 A second report that used DNA methylation arrays also identified two subtypes of SHH medulloblastoma in young children.
 One of the subtypes contained all of the cases with SMO mutations, and it was associated with a favorable prognosis.
 The other subtype had most of the SUFU mutations, and it was associated with a much lower progression-free survival (PFS) rate.
 PTCH1 mutations were present in both subtypes.

-The outcome of patients with nonmetastatic SHH medulloblastoma is relatively favorable for children younger than 3 years and for adults.
-Young children with the MBEN histology have a particularly favorable prognosis.[5,6,32,33,34] Patients with SHH medulloblastoma at greatest risk of treatment failure are children older than 3 years whose tumors have TP53 mutations, often with co-occurring GLI2 or MYCN amplification and large cell/anaplastic histology.[25,30,35]
+The outcome for patients with nonmetastatic SHH medulloblastoma is relatively favorable for children younger than 3 years and for adults.
+Young children with the MBEN histology have a particularly favorable prognosis.[7,24,56,57,58] Patients with SHH medulloblastoma at greatest risk of treatment failure are children older than 3 years whose tumors have TP53 mutations, often with co-occurring GLI2 or MYCN amplification and large cell/anaplastic histology.[46,54,59]

-Patients with unfavorable molecular findings have an unfavorable prognosis, with fewer than 50% of patients surviving after conventional treatment.[27,30,35,36,37]
+Patients with unfavorable molecular findings have an unfavorable prognosis, with fewer than 50% of patients surviving after conventional treatment.[41,54,59,60,61]

 The 2016 WHO classification identifies SHH medulloblastoma with a TP53 mutation as a distinctive entity (medulloblastoma, SHH-activated and TP53-mutant).
 Approximately 25% of SHH-activated medulloblastoma cases have TP53 mutations, with a high percentage of these cases also showing a TP53 germline mutation (9 of 20 in one study).
 These patients are commonly between the ages of 5 years and 18 years and have a worse outcome (overall survival at 5 years, <50%).
 The tumors often show large cell anaplastic histology.

-Various genomic alterations are observed in group 3 and group 4 medulloblastoma; however, no single alteration occurs in more than 10% to 20% of cases.
+Various genomic alterations are observed in group 3 and group 4 medulloblastomas; however, no single alteration occurs in more than 10% to 20% of cases.
+Genomic alterations include the following:

 Group 4 medulloblastomas occur throughout infancy and childhood and into adulthood.
-They also predominate in males.
-The prognosis for group 4 medulloblastoma patients is similar to that for patients with other non-WNT medulloblastoma and may be affected by additional factors such as the presence of metastatic disease and chromosome 17p loss.[20,21,25]
+The prognosis for group 4 medulloblastoma patients is similar to that for patients with other non-WNT medulloblastomas and may be affected by additional factors such as the presence of metastatic disease, chromosome 11q loss, and chromosome 17p loss.[38,39,46,59] One study found that group 4 patients with either chromosome 11 loss or gain of chromosome 17 were low risk, regardless of metastases.
+In cases lacking both of these cytogenetic features, metastasis at presentation differentiated between high and intermediate risk.

-The classification of medulloblastoma into the four major subtypes will likely be altered in the future.[25,26,38,39] Further subdivision within subgroups based on molecular characteristics is likely as each of the subgroups is further molecularly dissected, although there is no consensus regarding an alternative classification.[20,30,40]
+The classification of medulloblastoma into the four major subtypes will likely be altered in the future.[46,47,63,64] Further subdivision within subgroups based on molecular characteristics is likely because each of the subgroups is further molecularly dissected, although the studies are nearing consensus as data from multiple independent studies are merged.
+As an example, using complementary bioinformatics approaches, concordance was analyzed between multiple large published cohorts, and a more unified subgrouping was described.
+For children with group 3 and group 4 medulloblastomas, eight distinct subgroups were determined by DNA methylation clustering.
+Specific subgroups had different prognoses.[38,48,54,65]

 The tumor extent is defined as: